ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/su-es256-issuer.compact.jwp.wrapped}}
 Figure: Issued JWP (SU-ES256, JSON, Compact Serialization)

-To present this JPT, we first use the following presentation header with a nonce (provided by the Verifier):
+To present this JPT, we first use the following Presentation Header with a nonce (provided by the Verifier):

 <{{./fixtures/build/su-es256-presentation-protected-header.json.wrapped}}